Atri-Labs/framework-docs/docs/troubleshoot/installation_error.md

 Run `pipenv install atri` again.
 If it still doesn't work, upgrade your Python /`pipenv`.

-### ERROR:: --system is intended to be used for pre-existing Pipfile installation, not installation of specific packages.
+### --system is intended to be used for pre-existing Pipfile installation, not installation of specific packages.
 Aborting.

 This error occurs due to an existing virtual environment created for the same path.
 To resolve this error in Unix based OS, visit your `virtualenvs` and delete the folder with the same name to your projects directory.

+### Failed building wheel for yarl

+There seems to be a problem with the Python installed on your computer.
+Reinstall Python (refer the [prerequisites](getting-started/installation/install_prereqs) for more details).